 Income qualification —vs— actual living costs

-Income versus savings for qualification
+Income —vs— savings for qualification

-If your monthly income doesn’t meet the criteria, you can qualify for Temporary Residency in Mexico if you have around US$75,000 of savings/investments instead—that may include a combination of cash, 401k (or equivalent), trust funds, and some other investment funds.
-This remains a viable route to qualify for many people who have been saving throughout their lives, or who have that amount or more in cash deposited at a bank account(s).
+Using savings/investments remains a viable route to qualify for many people who have been saving throughout their lives, or who have that amount or more in cash deposited at a bank account(s)—for example, from a recent house sale.

 Mexico Immigration Assistance